 - Violating any of the provisions or regulations of the DPA.

 - Obstructing, hindering, or otherwise unlawfully influencing the Commission, or any person acting on behalf of the Commission with respect to enforcement of provisions of the DPA.

 - Violating the rules of confidentiality as it applies to personal data.

 - Unlawfully and intentionally obstructing an individual in the execution of a warrant issued in accordance with the DPA.

 - Failing to assist an individual in the execution of a warrant issued in accordance with the DPA, in instances where such assistance is reasonably required.

 Through the passing of the Data Protection Act, 2013, data subjects within Lesotho were provided the explicit right to privacy through legislation for the first time.
-While the DPA may not offer the same level of protection as the South African POPIA law, the Data Protection Act, 2013 was nevertheless a turning point in the quest to achieve guaranteed data privacy rights for citizens of the country.
+While the DPA may not offer the same level of protection as the South African POPIA law, the Data Protection Act, of 2013 was nevertheless a turning point in the quest to achieve guaranteed data privacy rights for citizens of the country.
 As such, Lesotho has joined the ranks of the many African countries to guarantee the data protection and in turn privacy rights of their citizens through the means of legislation in the last decade.